OVERNIGHT STAYS – ENCAMPMENTS

 Read the full article here

 Reservations can be taken by email at email@example.com or telephone, please call: 716-847-1773, ext.
 10. Cost is $55.00 per person regardless of age.
-The $50.00 buys dinner, breakfast, the overnight, a tour of the Park and one ride on our motion simulator.
+The $55.00 buys dinner, breakfast, the overnight, a tour of the Park and one ride on our motion simulator.
 Parking is located on Erie Boulevard at the north end of Marine Drive (we share the lot with the Miss Buffalo cruise boat customers).